National Bolshevism: In Finland and Karelia

-Before the independence of Finland, Finnish nationalists sent volunteers to German army, to the 27th Jäger Battalion, who were supposed to act as the revolutionary vanguard who would incite a revolution in Finland against the Russian Imperial government.
-When the Finnish Civil War started, most sided with the White Army but a third sided with the communists.
+Before the independence of Finland, Finnish nationalists sent volunteers to the German army, who were organized into the 27th Jäger Battalion.
+They were supposed to act as the revolutionary vanguard who would incite a revolution in Finland against the Russian Imperial government.
+When the Finnish Civil War started, most sided with the White Army but approximately a third sided with the communists.
 The so-called "Red jägers" were left-wing working class jägers who formed the executive committee of Worker-Jägers that maintained contacts with left-wing revolutionaries back home and in Germany.
 Influential politicians of the labor movement at the time, K. H. Wiik, Oskari Tokoi and Yrjö Mäkelin, among others, supported the Jäger movement.
 The son of the latter, Leo Mäkelin, joined the ranks of the Jägers on February 14, 1916.

 During the Civil War of 1918, the Finnish People's Delegation of the Finnish Socialist Workers' Republic promoted the idea of a "Red Greater Finland".
 According to Professor of Scandinavian Studies Witold Maciejewski, the Finnish irredentism and expansionism promoted by Finnish communists reflected "a general shift towards National Bolshevism".

 Edvard Gylling, Commissar of Finance for the Revolutionary "Red" Finnish government and later Chairman of the Karelian ASSR implemented a policy to increase the economic independence and to Finnicize Karelian population.
 According to Gylling, the successful construction of socialism in Karelia required "the implementation of nationalist politics in a communist spirit", which would win the support of the anti-Russian peasant population.
 Among his nationalist policies was the Finnicization of the Karelians, because the ultimate goal was the unification of the region with Finland.
 He believed that the autonomous Finnish-speaking Soviet Karelia could act as a springboard from which the revolution could spread to Finland and Scandinavia.
 His vision was to create a "Scandinavian Socialist Federal Republic" or "red Greater Finland" separate from Russia, which would also include Eastern Karelia.